Dubstepzedd/Graduation-Website/README.md

-# <ins>Examination Website</ins>
+# <ins>Graduation Website</ins>

 ## <ins>Description</ins>
-This is a project that I developed for my girlfriends highschool examination.
+This is a project that I developed for a highschool graduation.
 It is used as a common platform for all who are invited.
 It contains necessary information and a wishlist.
 All photos and information have been replaced with placeholders due to privacy.